 Dialogue with Shareholders and Investors

-In its pursuit of continued growth and the enhancement of corporate value over the medium to long term, Mazda promotes investor relations through timely and appropriate disclosure of information to shareholders and investors and through constructive dialogue.
-The officer who oversees finance will have overall responsibility for dialogue with shareholders under CEO and CFO's leadership, and the financial planning department (investor relations department) will be in charge.
+In its pursuit of continued growth and the enhancement of corporate value over the medium to long term, Mazda promotes IR through timely and appropriate disclosure of information to shareholders and investors and through constructive dialogue.
+The officer who oversees finance will have overall responsibility for dialogue with shareholders under the leadership of the CEO and CFO, and the financial planning department (IR department) will be in charge.
 To enhance dialogue, they will cooperate with departments in charge, including the Corporate Planning & Development Division, the Corporate Communications Division, and the Corporate Services Division, and create a framework for the proper provision of information.

 In addition to general meetings of shareholders, the Company holds quarterly briefings on financial results to explain its business results and other activities.
 The Company is working to increase opportunities for dialogue in both financial and non-financial areas by holding business briefings for securities analysts, institutional investors, and individual investors.
-The Company endeavors to disclose information in a timely manner by posting notices of the general meetings of shareholders, financial results information, information on medium-term management plans, securities reports, corporate governance report, integrated reports and other information on the Company website.
+The Company endeavors to disclose information in a timely manner by posting notices of the general meetings of shareholders, financial results information, information on medium-term management plans, securities reports, corporate governance reports, integrated reports, and other information on the Company website.
 The Company also discloses information on its dialogue with shareholders and investors.
-Opinions from shareholders and investors will be relayed to the board of directors or the management team as necessary by the officer who oversees finances.
-Based on dialogues and opinions, the Company is expanding information disclosure.
+Opinions from shareholders and investors are relayed to the Board of Directors or the management team as necessary by the officer who oversees finances.
+Based on these dialogues and opinions, the Company is expanding information disclosure.

 【Statics from FY March 2025】